zyradyl-moe/archive.zyradyl.moe/_posts/2018-11-28-ThothBackup-Part-1.md

 #### Part 2 - Changes in Sync Methods ####

-As hinted above, the original plan to syncronize systems wasn't going to work without more work than I was willing to put in to a single component of the system.
+As hinted above, the original plan to synchronize systems wasn't going to work without more work than I was willing to put in to a single component of the system.
 Once we threw out the initial way the system was supposed to work, we had to retool the way things worked on the operating system too.